jarpy/shakersynth/README.md

    dofile(require('lfs').writedir()..'Scripts/Shakersynth.lua')
    ```
 5. Back in PowerShell, run `python -m shakersynth`
-6. Shakersynth will show a (long) list of audio devices.
-Identify an `OUT` for
+6. Shakersynth will show a list of audio outputs.
+Identify the number that
-   your bass shaker(s) and enter the number at the prompt.
+   corresponds to your bass shaker interface and enter that number at the
+   prompt.
 7. Run DCS.

 ### Upgrading to a new version